ucdavis/ecs132/FAQs.md

 I have a [quick tutorial](https://github.com/matloff/fasteR) that would be good for you to go through before the quarter starts.
-It's been used successfully by literally hundreds of people, most of them non-CS, so you as a CS major should be able to breeze through it.
+It's been used successfully by hundreds of people all over the world (700+ GitHub stars), most of them non-CS, so you as a CS major should be able to breeze through it.

 BTW, from a pure CS point of view, R has a lot of interesting features,